m-labs/artiq/doc/manual/management_system.rst

 In the run stage, an experiment may yield to the scheduler by calling the :meth:`pause` method of the scheduler.
 If there are other experiments with higher priority (e.g. a high-priority experiment has been newly submitted, or reached its due date and become eligible for execution), the higher-priority experiments are executed first, and then :meth:`pause` returns.
 If there are no such experiments, :meth:`pause` returns immediately.
 To check whether :meth:`pause` would in fact *not* return immediately, use :meth:`~artiq.master.scheduler.Scheduler.check_pause`.

-The experiment must place the hardware in a safe state and disconnect from the core device - typically, by calling ``self.core.comm.close()`` from the kernel, which is equivalent to :meth:`artiq.coredevice.core.Core.close` - before calling :meth:`pause`.
+The experiment must place the hardware in a safe state and disconnect from the core device before calling :meth:`pause` - typically by calling ``self.core.comm.close()``, which is equivalent to :meth:`~artiq.coredevice.core.Core.close`, from the host after completion of the kernel.

 Accessing the :meth:`pause` and :meth:`~artiq.master.scheduler.Scheduler.check_pause` methods is done through a virtual device called ``scheduler`` that is accessible to all experiments.
 The scheduler virtual device is requested like any other device, with :meth:`~artiq.language.environment.HasEnvironment.get_device` or :meth:`~artiq.language.environment.HasEnvironment.setattr_device`.
 See also the detailed reference on the :doc:`mgmt_system_reference` page.

 .. note::
    For maximum compatibility, the ``scheduler`` virtual device can also be accessed when running experiments with :mod:`~artiq.frontend.artiq_run`.
 However, since there is no :mod:`~artiq.master.scheduler.Scheduler` backend, the methods are replaced by simple dummies, e.g. :meth:`~artiq.master.scheduler.Scheduler.check_pause` simply returns false, and requests are printed into the console.
 Much the same is true of client control broadcasts (see again :doc:`mgmt_system_reference`).

-:meth:`~artiq.master.scheduler.Scheduler.check_pause` can be called (via RPC) from a kernel, but :meth:`pause` must not be.
+:meth:`~artiq.master.scheduler.Scheduler.check_pause` can be called (via RPC) from a kernel, but :meth:`pause` cannot be.

 Internal details
 ----------------